michelecitran/NG-SMICA/README.md

 In binned_bisp_ext.py there is the code that I wrote to compute the observed multi-frequency binned bispectrum needed to compute $\theta$.

-Inputs: Frequency maps of the observed sky.
+Input: Frequency maps of the observed sky.

 Output: Observed cross-frequency bispectrum.